The Great Lake Constance Cycling Holiday

 Day 6: Radolfzell – Uhldingen / Meersburg, approx. 40 km

 After leaving Radolfzell you cross the Bodanrück ridge near Stahringen to cycle to the Überlinger See part of the lake via Bodman.
-You pedal along the lakeshore towards the former imperial town of Überlingen with its gothic cathedral and famous lakeside promenade.
+You ride along the lakeshore towards the former imperial town of Überlingen with its gothic cathedral and famous lakeside promenade.
 Next pedal on towards Meersburg.
 The Baroque pilgrimage church of Birnau and the reconstructed lake dwellings near Uhldingen are both worth a visit.

 Day 7: Meersburg – Friedrichshafen, approx. 25 km